 - Set up shop on Chinese eCommerce platforms to get right in front of your target market.
 The choices are multiple.
-From the expensive most popular app such as Tmall to the more affordable (Taobao/pinduoduo) or niche (Bilibili ecom/ Red Store) etc.
+From the expensive most popular apps such as Tmall to the more affordable (Taobao/Pinduoduo) or niche (Bilibili/ Red Store) etc.

 - If you must, then set up a brick-and-mortar shop.
-It has become more and more common for brands to first launch digitally.
-The example of the brand &other stories comes to mind.
-They opened a Tmall flagship store in 2019 and a brick and mortar store at the end of 2021 only.
+It has become more and more common for brands to launch digitally.

-- Knowing who to hire for which positions are also key to your success and learning how to deal with and retain Chinese talents (The turnover rate is high in China).
+- Knowing who to hire for which positions is also key to your success and learning how to deal with and retain Chinese talents (The turnover rate is high in China).